 I felt like I had just spent the past month doing perhaps the worst part of data work— the entry, a mindless task anyone could complete— only to be told I wouldn’t be able to participate in the analysis which I had looked forward to the most.
 My data set would just have to be sent off the Madurai statistics team.

 When I met with my supervisor to show him the final excel file, we decided it would be best to additionally use Madurai’s eye bank data before giving it to a statistician there to investigate.
 I knew it would be better to have more observations, but I couldn’t help but wonder who in the main tertiary care center would sit down and do the painfully slow data entry I had done?
 Who would take on that task, given there was no one here in Pondicherry to do it before I came?
-I feared the excel file I had slaved over (okay fine, the work wasn’t laborious, but it did nearly bore me to tears and was very time consuming) would be emailed to Madurai, only to gather digital dust in someone’s inbox.
+I feared the excel file I had worked over (I admit, it wasn’t laborious, but it did nearly bore me to tears and was very time consuming) would be emailed to Madurai, only to gather digital dust in someone’s inbox.

 As I began woefully putting together a formal research proposal to send with my data, the thought occurred to me that the person who would receive the half-finished data set might be more compelled to see it completed if the numbers crunched so far were intriguing.
 I didn’t have Stata to do a preliminary analysis, but I did have R, a free program.